President's Campus Safety Initiative

 - Transitioning Department of Public Safety/UMPD oversight to Senior Vice President Myron Frans’ portfolio

 To more closely examine and implement recommendations, we are standing up an M Safe Implementation Team, as recommended by Dr. Alexander.
 The team will include students, faculty, and staff.
 As is common practice, we will look to our partners in University governance and other key University stakeholders to provide committee representation.
-Additionally, we have created a nomination process, whereby any member of the University community can nominate themselves or others to serve on this important team.
 You may also provide feedback through an online comment form.